 History and etymology

-The Chiari malformations were first described in 1891 by Hans Chiari, Austrian pathologist (1851-1916), see article on Chiari malformations for further details.
+The Chiari malformations were first described in 1891 by Hans Chiari, Austrian pathologist (1851-1916), see the article on Chiari malformations for further details.

 The differential is predominantly one of definition, and the term Chiari type II is often inappropriately used to designate a variety of malformations.
 Provided both a myelomeningocoele and brainstem descent are present the diagnosis is usually straight forward 7: